Spy-/Marshmallow-Bot/docs/information/commands.md

 ----------|-------------|--------
 `?coinflip` `?cf` | Flips a coin.
 Nothing complex.
 You can try guessing the results by typing either Heads or Tails. | `?coinflip Heads`
 `?eightball` `?8ball` | The 8Ball has answers to ALL your questions.
 Come one, come all, and ask the mighty allknowing 8Ball!
 Provide a question at the end of the command and await the miraculous answer! | `?eightball Will I ever be pretty?`
+`?mathgame` `?mg` | A mathematics minigame.
+You are given a problem, solve it.
+Numbers are rounded to 2 decimals.
+You can also specify how hard you want the problem to be.
+The scale goes from 1-9.
+The default difficulty is 3.
+The time and Kud reward scale with the difficulty and number of hard operators. | `?mathgame 4`
 `?roll` `?dice` | Gives a random number from 0 to 100.
 You can specify the highest number the function calls by adding a number after the command.
 The Number TECHNICALLY does not have a limit but the bigger you use, the bigger the message, which just looks plain spammy. | `?roll 501`
 `?rps` `?rockpaperscissors` | Play Rock-Paper-Scissors with the bot.
 No cheating, we swear.
 Maybe she just doesn't like you. | `?rps s`
 `?slots` | Spin the slot machine, maybe you win, maybe you don't.
 Who knows?
 It costs 10 Kud to spin the slot machine by default.
 But you can specify how much you want to put in the machine.
 And the rewards are based on how many of the same icon you get in the middle row.
 Rewards are different for each icon.
 The slots can be spun only once every 60 seconds. | `?slots 52`